Commands

 Each option defined must be added to named parameters (the order of declaration is not important)

-The name of your parameter declared in your handler must be the same as that defined in the name
+The name of your parameter declared in your handler must be the same as that defined in the name key of your option.

 final commandBuilder = CommandBuilder()